Breastfeeding Nursing Diagnosis & Care Plan

 Expected outcomes:

-• The patient will maintain effective breastfeeding without the need for supplemental formula
+• The mother will maintain effective breastfeeding without the need for supplemental formula.

-• The patient verbalizes understanding and satisfaction with the breastfeeding process
+• The mother verbalizes understanding and satisfaction with the breastfeeding process.

 Assessment: